Act for the Development of Tourism

 14. Professional guides: professional persons stationed by the competent authorities for the related matters at ecological or cultural environment reserves to preserve, maintain and explain domestically unique natural, ecological and cultural resources.

-15. Foreign language tour guide: for the purpose of promoting the service quality of the international tourism industry.
-Professional persons who have a foreign language proficiency, that stationed by the competent authorities for the related matters at ecological or cultural environment reserves to explain domestically unique natural, ecological and cultural resources with foreign language.
+15. Foreign language tour guide: for the purpose of promoting the service quality of the international tourism industry. professional persons who are proficient in a foreign language and are stationed by the competent authorities for the related matters at ecological or cultural environment reserves to explain domestically unique natural, ecological, and cultural resources with a foreign language.

 Article 3

-For the purpose of this statute, the administrative authority refers to Ministry of Transportation and Communication (MOTC) on the central government level, Municipal governments on the level of self-government of municipalities under the direct jurisdiction of the Executive Yuan, or County or Township governments on the Hsien self-government level.
+For the purpose of this statute, the administrative authority refers to Ministry of Transportation and Communication (MOTC) on the central government level, the municipal governments on the level of self-government of municipalities under the direct jurisdiction of the Executive Yuan, or the County or Township governments on the county self-government level.

 Article 4

-The Tourism Bureau shall be established by the central administrative authority for the purpose of overseeing national tourism affairs.
-The organization of the Bureau shall be regulated in a separate law.
+The Tourism Administration shall be established by the central administrative authority for the purpose of overseeing national tourism affairs.
+The organization of the Administration shall be regulated in a separate law.

-When practically necessary, Municipal governments and County or Township governments, for the purpose of overseeing tourism affairs under its respective jurisdiction, may establish tourism agency.
+When practically necessary, municipal governments and county or township governments, for the purpose of overseeing tourism affairs under their respective jurisdiction, may establish tourism agencies.

 Article 5